TuberculosisSpecimen/CV/index.md

 ## About Me

-Sean Purcell is a digital health humanist who works at UCSF>
+Sean Purcell is a digital health humanist who works at UCSF.
+A critical digital humanist, he does stuff on GitHub Pages.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **History of Medicine:** History of TB, and other things
+- **Minimal Computing:** Jekyll-based web design
 - **Digital Health Humanities:** I do things.

+## Extra Stuff!

+## News Items

 {% include_relative _includes/education.md %}